mverleg/package_versions/README.rst

 Implements version numbers, e.g. for use in your custom package/module/extension/addon system.

-Version ranges are stored as VersionRange and can be created using syntax similar to pip:
+Version ranges are stored as VersionRange and can be created using syntax similar to pip:: python

     print(VersionRange('==3'))
     # >=3.0,<4.0